-The law on pupil attendance gives the school (not the parents/carers) the right to authorise pupil absences.
+The law on student attendance gives the school (not the parents/carers) the right to authorise student absences.
 The school will not authorise term-time holidays.
 Parents/Carers who apply for holidays, are refused and then their child is absent on the dates originally requested will be referred to the Education Welfare Officer at Sefton Council.

 The document which details the school policy on Attendance can be accessed via the school website: www.maricourt.net (links via school policies).
 If you require a hard copy please contact the school office.

-Jewellery/Valuables: Pupils are not allowed to wear any type of jewellery in school, apart from watches.
-Rings, earrings of any type, brooches, badges, etc. will be confiscated.
-There are certain lessons, such as PE, Science and practical work, in which jewellery becomes a definite hazard.
-The National Association of Head Teachers is willing to uphold the prohibition of the wearing of jewellery for this reason.
+Jewellery/Valuables: Students are not allowed to wear any type of jewellery in school, apart from watches.
+Rings, earrings of any type, bracelets, Necklaces, face piercings, etc. will be confiscated.

-Uniform: Pupils will be expected to wear the correct uniform at all times and we would request that the uniform is clearly named, including outdoor coats.
+Uniform: Students will be expected to wear the correct uniform at all times and we would request that the uniform is clearly named, including outdoor coats.
 Details of the uniform are listed at earlier in this booklet.
-Particular attention should be paid to shoes, makeup and hairstyle; parents/carers and pupils should recognise that a normal acceptable hairstyle is expected, and should be in keeping with the school ethos.
-There is a link on the school website for both suppliers.
+Particular attention should be paid to shoes, makeup and hairstyle; parents/carers and students should recognise that a normal acceptable hairstyle is expected, and should be in keeping with the school ethos.
+There is a link on the school website for the uniform policy.
+Breaches of uniform will result in a reasonable sanction and at times parents/carers will be called to rectify the uniform before the school day can continue.
+We do have a second hand uniform cupboard so please let us know if you need any support with uniform.

-Bike sheds: Bike sheds are available on both Newman and Arnold sites for use by both pupils.
-The sheds are opened from 7.30am, and then locked at the start of the school day.
-They will be unlocked at 3.30pm.
-Pupils wishing to store bikes in the sheds are advised to use strong locks to attach bicycles to the posts inside - this will give added security.
+Bike sheds: Bike sheds are available for use by both students.
+Students wishing to store bikes in the sheds are advised to use strong locks to attach bicycles to the posts inside - this will give added security.

-Emergency Numbers: It is essential that all pupils have a minimum of three emergency telephone numbers where parents/carers can be contacted in the case of an emergency/first day response.
-A electronic form will be sent to parents/carers at the beginning of the school year.
+Emergency Numbers: It is essential that all students have a minimum of three emergency telephone numbers where parents/carers can be contacted in the case of an emergency/first day response.
+An electronic form will be sent to parents/carers at the beginning of the school year.
 Please ensure you notify the school of any changes of address or emergency telephone numbers, immediately.
 Your cooperation in this matter is appreciated.